top of page

 North Pier

-One of the most iconic landmarks in Blackpool has to be the North Pier.
-There are a total of three piers in Blackpool to visit, but the North Pier is the city’s oldest.
+One of the most iconic landmarks in Blackpool is the North Pier.
+There are a total of 3 piers in Blackpool but the North Pier is the city’s oldest.
 It was opened in 1863, and still retains much of its original Victorian charm.
-At the entrance to the pier is where you’ll find some arcade machines and games, but if you pass through this area and walk along the pier, you’ll come across a traditional double decker Venetian carousel, as well as The Sunset Lounge.
-The North Pier is one of my favourite places to go in Blackpool so make sure you stop by!
+At the entrance to the pier is where you’ll find some arcade machines and games.
+If you pass through this area and walk along the pier, you’ll come across a traditional double decker Venetian carousel, as well as The Sunset Lounge.
+The North Pier is one of my favourite places to go in Blackpool so make sure you stop by.

 Blackpool Town Hall

 Just across the road from the North Pier is where you’ll find the Blackpool Town Hall.
 This building was completed in 1900, and is often overlooked by tourists as it’s not one of the main attractions in Blackpool.
 The inside of the town hall features marble walls, mosaic floors, and a statue of Queen Victoria which was finished in 1904.
-The town hall is worth taking a quick photo of before you head further into the centre.
+The town hall is worth taking a quick photo of and is one of the main historical attractions in Blackpool.

 Sacred Heart Catholic Church

 When you think of Blackpool, you probably don’t think of historical churches.
-But you may be surprised to learn that there are quite a few churches in Blackpool dotted around that are worth visiting if you’re interested in the history of the city.
+But you may be surprised to learn that there are quite a few churches in Blackpool dotted around that are worth visiting.
 Sacred Heart Catholic Church is a Grade II listed building and was built in 1857, making it the first Roman Catholic church in Blackpool.
-This is one hidden gem in Blackpool you should take a look at!
+This is one hidden gem in Blackpool you should add to your itinerary.

 Abingdon Street Market